-We whole heartedly agree that stakeholder participation is critical to the success of marine conservation policy, particularly in the marine environment where there are inherent enforcement difficulties and an incomplete scientific understanding of the marine ecosystem.
+Stakeholder participation is critical to the success of marine conservation policy, particularly in the marine environment where there are inherent enforcement difficulties and an incomplete scientific understanding of the marine ecosystem.
 Moreover, we include as stakeholders, not only fishermen's representatives, but also fishing communities and fishermen1 themselves.